Content warning, highlight the hidden text between the lines:

 One fall!
 Alicia echoed back in her mind.

-The helicopter came in hot, slamming the millionaire hard into the wood chips hard enough to throw up a shower of debris and send the title belt clattering to the ground.
+The helicopter came in hot, slamming the millionaire into the wood chips hard enough to throw up a shower of debris and send the title belt clattering to the ground.
 Party Girl stumbled to her feet, still loopy from the impact, and snatched up her stolen prize.

 "Her opponent, wrestling out of Longstat, Minnesota and weighing 193 pounds, she is the tooth collector.
 She is the one-woman power play.
 She is your Queens of War TV Champion.
 She is ALLLLIIIIIIIIICCCIIIIIIIAAAAAAA GOOOOOOOOONNNNN!!!"